Alex-Werner/CryptoFX/README.md

 - WalletManager : Able to handle Wallet (virtual ?)
 - CryptoStrategist : Understand strategy and signals.

+## Markets Exchanges handled :

+- Bittrex : Honestly, It could work...
+But there is an issues with caching that is not resolved yet.
+So consider it hown.
+- Poloniex : Upcoming Prio 1! (refresh every 30s seems good !)
+- Kraken : Upcoming Prio 2!

 ## Main Features implemented

 * Get data (fetch) from Bittrex API